klynicol/scprime/README.md

 - `cd scprime`
 - `python3 install.py 1.6.0`
 - `vi .ini`
-- paste in the following
+- IMPORTANT, change the ports in .ini file before running the spd.
-    `SEED = `
 - `python3 run.py init`
-- BLOCKCHAIN NOW SYNCING, check back in a few hours and check consensus with spc
+- BLOCKCHAIN NOW SYNCING, check back in a few hours and check consensus with spc.
+While this is running you can work on port forwarding.
 - `cd current`
 - `./spc wallet init`
 - copy paste seed to .ini file and backup documents
 - add folders to all the drives
-- `./spc `
+- `./spc host folder add /mnt/sda1/folder1 3600GB`
+ * disk total space - 50GB / number of folders, 50GB recommended by the docs to prevent corruption
+- `sudo systemctl status cron.service` makes sure cron tabs service in enabled
+- `crontab -e` add cron services
+ * `@reboot python3 ~/scprime/run.py`
+ * `0 6 1 * * python3 ~/scprime/cron/balance.py` at 6:00AM on the first of the month
+ * `0 * * * * python3 ~/scprime/cron/chkdisk.py` every hour on the hour
+ * `0 7 1 * * python3 ~/scprime/cron/report.py` at 7:00AM on the first of the month
+- `sudo systemctl reboot`

 ### Useful linux commands
 `lsblk -S` list devices